add_tailor()

 When workflows don't contain a postprocessor that requires training,

-they can use all of the supplied data
+users can pass all of the available data to the data

-However, in the case where a postprocessor must be trained as well,
+preprocessor and model.
+However, in the case where a postprocessor must be

 would need to predict()